Study choice & careers advice

 Study orientation (re-selection)

 There are things you can already do yourself when it concerns study orientation.
 Check out the Career Zone where you will find extensive information on the study choice process, tips and pitfalls.

 Study choice tests

 The Career Service makes use of various tests when helping you determine your ideal study choice.
 These include www.icaresprofessional.com, www.icares.com, as well as various tests of personality, competences and values.
+You can also find several tests on the Career Zone.
 These tests may form part of an individual career or study choice trajectory.

 Choice of Bachelor and Master programme

 The websites below can come in handy when researching Bachelor’s programmes in the Netherlands:

 Obtaining your Master’s degree is the culmination of your university studies.
 You can choose do a Master in Leiden, elsewhere in the Netherlands, or anywhere in the world.

 Leiden University has around 70 study disciplines which together offer 250 different Master’s specialisations.
 You can choose to follow a Master’s programme that directly follows on from your Bachelor, or a Research Master.
 Be aware that for a Research Master you will generally have to go through an admission and/or selection procedure.

 On mastersinleiden.nl you can find an overview of all the Master’s programmes offered by Leiden University, as well as practical information about how to apply, student registration, student finance and much more.